Applicable in Last.fm mode? : yes

 - update your track so that its tags match those received back from Last.fm.
 You update your track tags using MediaMonkey. … The AlbumPlays application does have its own database which will automatically be brought back into synchronisation by the final Approve action for the batch of fresh scrobbles.

-- or use the action list to create a rule to permanently fix the issue by modifying the tags in the scrobble, and in any future scrobble for the track or album, so that it now matches your MediaMonkey tags
+- or use the action list to create a rule to permanently fix the issue by translating the tags in the current scrobble, and in any future scrobble for the track or album, so that it can be matched against your MediaMonkey tags

-- or use the action list to create a rule to permanently ignore scrobbles for an album or track which you don’t own
+- or use the action list to create a rule to permanently ignore scrobbles for an album or track which you don’t own, and don’t wish to track

 - or just ignore the mismatch warning; the scrobble will be discarded when you force-close the batch

 If you have corrected the situation by either of the first three methods, press the Run button to retry the Approve action.
-The batch will be automatically closed if all of the mismatches have been resolved.
+The batch will be automatically closed if all mismatches are now resolved.

 Or you can force_close a batch by checking the unmatched scrobbles check-box control in the “ignore” section of the Wizard, and then pressing Run to re-run the Approve action.
 Any scrobbles which are still unmatched will be discarded.